 Here are the most important upgrades to make to your own supplier invoicing process.

-1. Digitalize invoice capture and approval
+1. Digitalize vendor invoice capture and approval

 Eliminate unnecessary and error-prone steps from manually entering supplier invoice data into spreadsheets.
 Or worse – documenting it all on paper.